Mjz86/c_colon/README.md

 because the function either throws or initilizes them , if not initilized it is an error , ( this will be clarifed more in next revisions, but basically, something mutable in the past may be constant now , or something restricted may be unrestricted, its like automatic shadowing of variable names but without allowing shadowing ) if two code paths to
-8. reflection the verbosity away: rach namespace  has an special function,  implemented defaultly , it  addes context objects to functions,  and automates many of the verbose writing, for example  a var is stable const restricted safe and ect by deafult,  no need to opt in , the reflection functions work on the ast , after all the de reflection Operations are completed,  the ast can fully turn into IR, these operations can happen in parallel,  if they are located in separate dependancy chains .
+8. reflection the verbosity away: each namespace  has an special function,  implemented defaultly , it  addes context objects to functions,  and automates many of the verbose writing, for example  a var is stable const restricted safe and ect by deafult,  no need to opt in , the reflection functions work on the ast , after all the de reflection Operations are completed,  the ast can fully turn into IR, these operations can happen in parallel,  if they are located in separate dependancy chains .